hsgwa/CARET_doc/docs/design/limits_and_constraints/index.md

 CARET only supports environments as follows.

-- Only host measurements.
+- Support single host.
-- FastDDS or CycloneDDS only.
+- FastDDS or CycloneDDS.
-- Support for Linux only.
+- Support for Linux.
 - Support for Galatic and Humble.
-- Required rebuilding the application.
+- Require rebuilding of an application.

 ## ROS 2 functions